brennv/notebook-starter/README.md

 ## Clean up

-When you're done, head back to the terminal and hit, Control-C.
+When you're done, head back to the terminal and hit Control-C.